ripaclub/zf2-sphinxsearch-tool/README.md

 ##### Note

-For indexes and sources the specification happens with simple arrays (i.e., no keys, so they are not associative arrays) of Sphinx Search options strings.
+For indexes and sources the specification happens with simple arrays (i.e. no keys, so they are not associative arrays) of Sphinx Search options strings.

 ### Create data sources

-Suppose you have a result set (e.g., `$results`) obtained from a database (eg, MongoDB) and you want to index them with Sphinx Search to serve searches through a plain index.
+Suppose you have a result set (e.g. variable `$results`) obtained from a database (eg, MongoDB) and you want to index them with Sphinx Search to serve searches through a plain index.

-First of all we need to create a data source (e.g., an `xmlpipe2` source) that will stream our documents to `php://stdout` (for this purpose we do not specify any URI for the writer).
+First of all we need to create a data source (e.g. an `xmlpipe2` source) that will stream our documents to `php://stdout` (for this purpose we do not specify any URI for the writer).

 ```php
 use SphinxSearch\Tool\Source\Writer\XML2;